degi/wanulcas/docs/overview.md

 ![fig3](./media/image15.jpeg)

-**Figure 3.13.** Major steps (explained in the text) in the daily cycle of calculating N uptake; a similar scheme applies to P uptake (without N₂ fixation, but with additional options for 'rhizosphere effects'. |
+Figure 5.2.
+Major steps (explained in the text) in the daily cycle of calculating N uptake; a similar scheme applies to P uptake (without N₂ fixation, but with additional options for 'rhizosphere effects'. |

 ***2 & 3) Nutrient deficit***.
 The target N content is then contrasted with the current nutrient content, to derive the 'Nutrient deficit'.
 The